roeme/shgit/README.md

 - Doesn't clobber your personal aliases/setups (or at least tries to)
 - Intended to operate within one repo (one instance per repo)

+Note: this is very much "beta", a lot of this is subject to change.
+A lot of the internals, and code design haven't yet been hashed out conclusively.

 Installation:
 -------------
 1. git clone git@github.com:roeme/shgit.git